 There has been some suggestion in the literature that warning noncompliance is related to a greater propensity of risk taking.
 However, the measurements of the concept are often confounded with other factors and the components comprising the scoring are often based on collating behaviors considered to be risky.
-But a person having done one potentially hazardous activity does not necessarily mean she will take risks in another activity.
+But if a person has done one potentially hazardous activity, that does not necessarily mean that person will take risks in another activity.